Skip to main content

 About Influenza mRNA Vaccine Clinical Trials

-Revival Research Institute is conducting a Phase 3 Influenza mRNA Vaccine Clinical Trial that may last up to 6 months.
-This study will help us learn if the investigational vaccine is safe and effective to use.
+Revival Research Institute is conducting an influenza mRNA vaccine clinical trial, this study will help us learn if the investigational vaccine is safe and effective to use.
 The goal of the influenza Clinical Trial is to observe whether the mRNA study vaccine can help one develop antibodies that may help fight the flu.

 *Participating in the Influenza mRNA Vaccine Clinical Trials is completely voluntary.
 You can discontinue or stop taking part at any time.